 Oxbryta increases the ability of sickle hemoglobin to bind to oxygen.
 When sickle hemoglobin is not bound to oxygen, it clumps together inside red blood cells.
 This causes red blood cells to become sickle-shaped and rigid.
 By helping hemoglobin bind to oxygen, Oxbryta reduces hemoglobin clumping inside red blood cells.
 This helps prevent red blood cells from sickling and bursting prematurely because of their rigidity (hemolysis).1

 By reducing hemolysis, Oxbryta increases hemoglobin levels and improves anemia.
 It may also treat jaundice, which is a symptom of anemia.
-Oxbryta may also help reduce the risk of acute pain crises caused by blocked blood flow.2,3
+Oxbryta may also help reduce the risk of acute pain crises caused by blocked blood flow.
+However, more studies are needed.2,3

 What are the possible side effects?